 If you are interested in registering for a short course, reach out to your academic adviser.
 Each course requires an additional application process, and space is limited.

 Short courses are offered throughout the year, and course topics vary by term.
 Each course is an elective and counts toward your total credits required to graduate.
+OT@NYU students may also choose to take short courses from other departments.
 Below are examples of short courses OT@NYU has offered in the past.

 Domestic Short Course Examples